moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 1. [Set up the Web3 provider](#setup-web3-with-tanssi)
 2. Define the `addressFrom`, including the `privateKey`, and the `addressTo` variables.
 The private key is required to create a wallet instance. **Note: This is for example purposes only.
 Never store your private keys in a JavaScript file**
-3. Create the asynchronous `send` function which wraps the transaction object and the sign and send transaction functions
+3. Create the asynchronous `send` function, which wraps the transaction object, and the sign and send transaction functions
 4. Create and sign the transaction using the `web3.eth.accounts.signTransaction` function.
 Pass in the `gas`, `addressTo`, and `value` for the transaction along with the sender's `privateKey`
 5. Send the signed transaction using the `web3.eth.sendSignedTransaction` method and pass in the raw transaction.
 Then use `await` to wait until the transaction is processed and the transaction receipt is returned
 6. Lastly, run the `send` function